ICanBoogie/Facets/README.md

 9. Invoke criteria to alter the records.
 10. Return a [RecordCollection][] instance containing the records.

-The following example demonstrates how a [Fetcher][] instance can be used to fetch online articles that are classified in the "music" category, and were published between 2010 and 2014.
+The following example demonstrates how a [BasicFetcher][] instance can be used to fetch online articles that are classified in the "music" category, and were published between 2010 and 2014.
 A maximum of 10 articles can be fetched, and they are ordered starting with the most recent: